guychauliac/javaa.org/_posts/2023-05-03-publish-jekyll-page-to-github.markdown

 ---
 > [This blog post is part of a series around building a website with Jekyll for hosting on github pages]({% post_url 2023-05-07-jekyll %})

-In this post we will have look on how a jekyll website can be published on github pages.
+This post explains how a jekyll website can be published on github pages.

 ## Create github repository